awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 + Your stack set can target your entire organization or specified organizational units \(OUs\)\.
 If your stack set targets your organization, it also targets all accounts in all OUs in the organization\.
 If your stack set targets specified OUs, it also targets all accounts in those OUs\.
 + If your stack set targets a parent OU, the stack set also targets any child OUs\.
 + Multiple stack sets can target the same organization or OU\.
-+ Your stack set cannot target accounts outside your organization\.
++ Your stack set can't target accounts outside your organization\.
-+ Your stack set cannot deploy nested stacks\.
++ Your stack set can't deploy nested stacks\.
-+ StackSets does not deploy stack instances to the organization's management account, even if the management account is in your organization or in an OU in your organization\.
++ StackSets doesn't deploy stack instances to the organization's management account, even if the management account is in your organization or in an OU in your organization\.
 + Automatic deployment is set at the stack set level\.
-You cannot adjust automatic deployments selectively for OUs, accounts, or Regions\.
+You can't adjust automatic deployments selectively for OUs, accounts, or Regions\.
 + The permissions of the IAM principal entity \(user, role, or group\) that you use to sign in to the management account determine whether you are authorized to deploy with StackSets\.
 For an example IAM policy that grants permissions to deploy to an organization, see [Sample policy that grants service\-managed stack set permissions](using-iam-template.md#resource-level-permissions-service-managed-stack-set)\.
 + Delegated administrators have full permissions to deploy to accounts in your organization\.
-The management account cannot limit delegated administrator permissions to deploy to specific OUs or to perform specific stack set operations\.
+The management account can't limit delegated administrator permissions to deploy to specific OUs or to perform specific stack set operations\.

 ### Create a stack set with service\-managed permissions using the AWS CloudFormation console<a name="stacksets-orgs-associate-stackset-with-org-console"></a>